dirkdirk/speedjots/README.md

 This repo is already hooked to a development Firebase backend out of the box.
 Well, ain't that nice!

+Note that only the Google login works out of the box.
+You can activate the others in your own Firebase backend if you want.

-However, if you prefer your own Firebase backend:
+To set up your own Firebase backend:

 1. Log into your Firebase console.
 1. 'Create New Project' with any name.